Preparing your application

 It should only be considered a funding gap in the additionality assessment if it cannot be solved by:

 Where any viability/funding gap could be met by reasonable changes to the specification of the scheme the appraisal should set out how those changes have been considered and why they have been disregarded.
 Such reasoning would include compliance with a range of council policies and commitments.
+Please contact your OPE Regional Programme Manager for further advice on market failure.

 - What is meant by released for homes?